jaimeadf/BetterDiscordPlugins/README.md

 #### `yarn dev`

-Watches for any editions and automatically builds the plugins in development mode directly to your plugins folder.
+Watches for any editions and automatically builds the plugins directly to your plugins folder.

 #### `yarn build`